Seahawks sign former first-rounder Robert Nkemdiche on eve of NFL draft

 Nkemdiche has 51 tackles in 29 career NFL games with 4.5 sacks, all coming in 2018, with 2.5 coming in one game against the Chargers.

-Nkemdiche was considered by some as potentially a risk entering the NFL after he was suspended for Ole Miss’ Sugar Bowl game appearance against Oklahoma State.
+Nkemdiche was considered by some as a potential risk entering the NFL after he was suspended for Ole Miss’ Sugar Bowl game appearance against Oklahoma State.

 According to ESPN, the suspension came after Nkemdiche had been charged with marijuana possession “after Atlanta police found seven rolled marijuana cigarettes in a hotel room tied to Nkemdiche.”
 He fell 15 feet and suffered mild injuries after breaking a window in a room at the Grand Hyatt in Atlanta, according to a police report obtained by ESPN.